 Alcohol use can interfere with who you want to be and where you want to go in life.
-If you drink, know how to stay safe and don't let it take control of you.
+If you drink, make sure you know how to stay safe and don't let it take control of you.

 What is binge drinking and what are the risks?

-Drinking a lot of alcohol in a short time with the intention of getting drunk is called binge drinking.
+Binge drinking is drinking a lot of alcohol in a short time with the intention of getting drunk.
 Binge drinking often leads to a number of physical effects, including:

 - Blackouts (memory loss)

 - Passing out

 - Injury (from having less physical control or from recklessness)